Skip to main content

 MsgAddFuture

-Executing Futures
+Executing Tasks

 The results are stored in the memory for the blockchain node to fetch it later.

-Voting on Future results
+Voting on Task results

 The votes are stored in memory for the blockchain node to fetch it later.